bcgsc/pori/docs/demo.md

 ## GraphKB

 The demo instance of IPR is at [pori-demo.bcgsc.ca/graphkb](https://pori-demo.bcgsc.ca/graphkb).
 This will bring you to the login page of the GraphKB client application.
-The `iprdemo` credentials will also work with GraphKB to demonstrate single sign on.
-However, we also provide an admin demo account for GraphKB so that users can explore the admin-only sections of the application.
-The credentials for the administrative account are
+The `pori_admin` credentials will also work with GraphKB to demonstrate single sign on.

-- username: `graphkb_admin`
+- username: `pori_admin`
-- password: `graphkb_admin`
+- password: `secret`

 ## APIs